 The process we followed to upgrade from Dynamics NAV to Business Central is an entirely technical process.
 We haven’t covered any of the functional activities that probably need to be part of your upgrade process.

 This upgrade process you went through may only be a trial or test of the process so that you can start playing with Business Central to see what is different.
 This may be the chance for your business to evaluate how you can change and improve.
 There are new features and capabilities in your Business Central upgrade you can take advantage of.

 This is the time to improve and help your users become more successful.

-At Sabre we do a lot of projects that upgrade Dynamics NAV to Business Central.
-At this point our team are very good at the technical tasks of completing the Business Central upgrade.
+At Sabre, we do a lot of projects that upgrade Dynamics NAV to Business Central.
+At this point, our team is very good at the technical tasks of completing the Business Central upgrade.

 Need some help?

 Have more questions about a project to upgrade Dynamics NAV to Business Central?
 If you want to know about Business Central and its capabilities, you can visit Microsoft’s Business Central site.
 If you would like a fixed fee quotation for a Microsoft Dynamics NAV upgrade, please give us a call at: (519) 585-7524 x.45 or contact our team, we’re excited to talk with you soon!